Mouse brain - normal - green neurons red astrocytessmaller.jpg

 BioRxiv Preprint

-Meadows SM, Palaguachi F, Licht-Murava A, Barnett D, Zimmer TS, Zhou C, McDonough SR, Orr AL, Orr AG.
+Meadows SM, Palaguachi F, Licht-Murava A, Barnett D, Zimmer TS, Zhou C, McDonough SR, Orr AL, Orr AG

 Astrocytic TDP-43 dysregulation impairs memory by modulating antiviral pathways and interferon-inducible chemokines